fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

      - Service unavailable.
 Please try again later.

 Wallet Instance Management Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is a RESTful API endpoint provided by the Wallet Provider that enables Wallet Instance management, including registration, status retrieval, revocation upon request (e.g., by the User), and deletion.
-The following sections describe the registration and revocation requests, along with their corresponding responses, handled by this endpoint, which are required for core `Wallet Instance Functionalities`_.
+The following sections describe the registration, status retrieval and revocation requests, along with their corresponding responses, handled by this endpoint, which are required for core `Wallet Instance Functionalities`_.

 Wallet Instance Registration Request
 .............................................